Clients

 Framework agreement for the provision of evidence reviews, public health support and service evaluation

-From 2017 to 2021, we will be part of the framework supporting the Unit with evidence reviews, Public Health analysis, formative and summative evaluations, surveys, and health economics.
+Between 2017 and 2021, we were part of the framework supporting the Unit with evidence reviews, Public Health analysis, formative and summative evaluations, surveys, and health economics.

 Department for Education